 Your first two years of study at a four-year college or university are spent completing the core curriculum and pre-major classes that prepare you for an intended major field of study.

-If completed in its entirety, the 42-credit core curriculum ACC can replace the core curriculum in your bachelor's degree when you transfer.
+If completed in its entirety, the 42-credit core curriculum at ACC can replace the core curriculum in your bachelor's degree when you transfer.

 You can even earn a degree along the way.
 Students are strongly encouraged to complete the associate degree at ACC before transfer.
 See the value of the associate degree.